odoo-argentina/maintainer-quality-tools/sample_files/README.md

 ----

-OCA, or the [Odoo Community Association](http://odoo-community.org/), is a nonprofit organization whose mission is to support the collaborative development of Odoo features and promote its widespread use.
+ODOO ARGENTINA (http://odooargentina.org/), is a nonprofit organization whose mission is to support the collaborative development of Odoo features and promote its widespread use.